-The required columns were not imported: Iterative Studio will only import columns that you select in the Columns setting.
+The required columns were not imported: DVC Studio will only import columns that you select in the Columns setting.

 hyperparameters/ files that you want to display over multiple subdirectories in your Git repository.
-For each subdirectory, you can create a new project in Iterative Studio and limit it to that subdirectory.
+For each subdirectory, you can create a new project in DVC Studio and limit it to that subdirectory.

 To create projects for subdirectories, specify the project directory in project settings.

-If this solution does not work for your use case, please create a support ticket in the Iterative Studio support GitHub repository.
+If this solution does not work for your use case, please create a support ticket in the DVC Studio support GitHub repository.

 The required columns are hidden: In the project's experiment table, you can hide the columns that you do not want to display.
 If any column that you want is not visible, make sure you have not hidden it.
 The following video shows how you can show/hide columns.
 Once you show/hide columns, remember to save the changes.

 This is likely not an error.
-Iterative Studio identifies commits that do not
+DVC Studio identifies commits that do not change

-change metrics, files or hyperparameters and will auto-hide such commits.
-It
+metrics, files or hyperparameters and will auto-hide such commits.
+It also

 [skip studio] in the commit